redanthrax/tacticalrmm-aks/README.md

 terraform apply
 ```

+It should show the additions and ask for confirmation.
+This will take a few minutes to apply.
+If you receive errors during the process try running terraform apply again.
+Sometimes it will try to create the disks before the 'resources' resource group is created.

-## Additional Setup
+## Setup the images and cluster

 The images are tagged in the instructions with the latest version per this writing.
-Check the Tactical RMM repo and tag appropriately.
+Check the Tactical RMM repo and tag appropriately via tacticalrmm-helm/values.yaml.

 ```
+cd ../../

 git clone https://github.com/wh1te909/tacticalrmm.git